 (3) If an the electing utility used a comparable earnings model and the proxy group contains more than twenty (20) companies, an electronic copy of the analysis used by the utility in whatever format or program was used to derive the electing utility's estimated cost of equity or fair rate of return.

-(c) To the extent the electing utility is prohibited from producing copies of the documentation listed in subsection (b)(1) through (b)(3) due to the documentation being licensed or proprietary material by agreement or by copyright law, the electing utility shall provide the following:
+(c) To the extent the If an electing utility is prohibited from producing copies of the documentation listed in subsection (b)(1) through (b)(3) due to the documentation being licensed or proprietary material by agreement or by copyright law, the electing utility shall provide the following:

-(1) A list of which documents may not be copied and the reasons therefor.
+(1) A list of which documents that may not be copied and the reasons therefor.

 (2) Access to the documents listed in subdivision (1) to all parties to the proceeding under this rule at a mutually convenient time and place.